tjdev7/tjdev7/README.md

 <div class="SkillsFileformatter" align="justify">

-👨🏽‍💻 I am a: Full Stack Developer and Software Developer Consultant.
+👨🏽‍💻 I am a: Front-End Engineer and Software Developer Consultant.

-🖥 I have experience with Node.js, JavaScript, Python, ExpressJS, HTML5, CSS3, Next.js, PHP, Laravel, Vercel, Heroku, and React
+🖥 I have experience with Node.js, JavaScript, Python, ExpressJS, HTML5, CSS3, Next.js, PHP, Laravel, Vercel, Heroku, MongoDB, TypeScript, and React

 💻📱 I can make sure that your site is usable and viewable on multiple user platforms.
 From mobile devices to tablets and desktops.